How to delete your Twitter account

 - Click on your Twitter avatar at the top of the page.

-- Click Deactivate my account at the bottom of the Account menu.
+- Click Deactivate your account at the bottom of the Account menu.

 - Click Deactivate to confirm you'd like to deactivate your account.